E-commerce

 What is a recommendation based on purchase history?

-This is a personalized recommendation based on past orders: purchased items, categories, average basket value, frequency, and possible seasonality.
-The goal is not just to display “others also bought,” but to adapt the logic to each profile: complementarity (cross-sell), replenishment (repeat purchase), premium upgrade (upsell), or discovery guided by buyers with similar tastes.
+This is a personalized suggestion based on past orders: purchased items, categories, average basket value, frequency, possible seasonality.
+The goal is not only to display « others also bought », but to adapt the logic to each profile: complementarity (cross-sell), replenishment (repeat purchase), upselling, or discovery guided by buyers with similar tastes.

-In practice, quality matters more than quantity: a few well-calibrated suggestions are better than ten barely credible items.
-Purchase data must be cleaned (duplicates, cancellations, internal tests) so as not to skew the models.
+In practice, quality takes precedence over quantity: better a few well-calibrated suggestions than ten unconvincing items.
+Purchase data must be cleaned (duplicates, cancellations, internal tests) so as not to distort the models.
 E-commerce teams that document their exclusion rules and their sources of truth (ERP, OMS, Shopify) achieve lasting gains in accuracy.
-This foundational work also makes internal audits easier and facilitates discussions with the DPO when personalization relies on customer profiles.
+This groundwork also facilitates internal audits and exchanges with the DPO when personalization is based on customer profiles.

 Why purchase history often beats browsing alone

-Browsing and clicks are useful, but noisy: searching, hesitation, comparison.
+Browsing and clicks are useful, but noisy: search, hesitation, comparison.
 A purchase validates a choice and reduces ambiguity.
 Models often combine:

-Collaborative filtering: “buyers similar to you also liked” based on purchase or basket matrices.
+Collaborative filtering : « buyers similar to you liked » from purchase or basket matrices.

-Forrester analyses on product search and discovery emphasize the importance of tools that unify search, ranking, and recommendations: purchase history feeds these personalized rankings precisely when it is properly integrated into the catalog and merchandising.
+Forrester analyses of search and product discovery emphasize the importance of tools that unify search, ranking and recommendations: purchase history precisely feeds these personalized rankings when it is properly integrated into the catalog and merchandising.

 How it works: algorithms and data

-In practice, your stack should expose at least: customer identifier (or logged-in email), order lines, SKUs, categories, price, date, status (delivered, returned).
-Useful returns and cancellations refine quality: avoid recommending items that are systematically returned.
+In practice, your stack should expose at least: customer ID (or logged-in email), order lines, SKU, categories, price, date, status (delivered, returned).
+Useful returns and cancellations improve quality: avoid recommending items that are systematically returned.

-Modern engines often enrich history with real-time behavior: current cart, last session, entry channel.
-Web pixels and e-commerce events make it possible to link browsing and conversion for more consistent suggestions, subject to the legal framework (see GDPR section).
+Modern engines often enrich the history with real-time behavior: current cart, last session, entry channel.
+The web pixels and e-commerce events make it possible to link browsing and conversion for more coherent suggestions, subject to the legal framework (see GDPR section).

 The main types of recommendation blocks